The Rainbow Flag Award

 As a school we have been developing our LGBT+ work over the last few years through accessing materials from Stonewall and The Proud Trust .
 See Different Families, Same Love page for more details.
 Click here to download the Frequently Asked Questions document from The Proud Trust.

-Staff at Hartford Primary School have been committed to making the most of training opportunities to ensure that we develop the best practice across the curriculum and throughout the school environment and continue to build on our strengths as an inclusive school.
+Staff at Hartford Primary School are committed to making the most of training opportunities to ensure that we develop the best practice across the curriculum and throughout the school environment.
+We continue to work hard to ensure we maintain this status in and beyond 2021, building on our strengths as an inclusive school.

 The award will focus on six key areas: